 The Committee believes that incentive metrics should be simple and aligned with the delivery of the annual business plan and with long-term sustainable growth.

-The three main measures currently used are EPS, Cash Conversion and relative TSR, with a clear focus on annual profit growth in the Annual Bonus Plan and main emphasis on long-term cash generation in the PSP.
+In prior years, the three main measures used have been EPS, Cash Conversion and relative TSR, with a clear focus on annual profit growth in the Annual Bonus Plan and main emphasis on long-term cash generation in the PSP.